bharath-potla/bharath-potla/README.md

 📊 Data Engineering & Analytics – Working with Apache Spark, Databricks, Kafka, and Azure to design scalable data pipelines and transform raw data into insights.

-☁️ Cloud Technologies – Exploring Azure DevOps, Kubernetes, and CI/CD pipelines to optimize deployments and workflows.
+☁️ Cloud Technologies – Exploring Azure DevOps, and CI/CD pipelines to optimize deployments and workflows.

 🤖 Machine Learning – Expanding my knowledge in Data-driven applications and automated data solutions.